* Weaker Chinese iron ore prices drag down Australian shares

 The euro blipped higher on Monday and German benchmark bond yields hit session highs after European Central Bank rate-setter Ardo Hansson said the central bank could end its bond purchase scheme in one go after September if the economy and inflation develop as expected.

 Adding to the euro's ascent, data showed the trade surplus in the 19-country euro area rose to its highest level in eight months, indicating companies were so far weathering the impact of a stronger currency.

-Against the yen, the dollar clawed back some lost ground, adding 0.2 percent to 110.72 but not far from its Monday low of 110.32 yen, which was its weakest level since Sept.
+Against the yen, the dollar clawed back some lost ground, adding 0.4 percent to 110.97.
+It fell as low as 110.32 yen on Monday, which was its weakest level since Sept.
 15.